julianjocham/botct-grimoire-architect/README.md

 - Designs or selects scripts (character pools) for each game
 - Assembles rosters for specific player counts
-- Needs to understand power balance and character interactions before play
+- Wants heuristic balance signals (game feel, ST load, lethality, information) and official reminder order before play
-- Wants a reference tool for managing night actions and reminder text at the table
+- Wants a reference for night order, optional demon bluffs, and printouts

-Secondary audience: **script designers** testing balance of custom character sets.
+Secondary audience: **script designers** testing how a character set “feels” in the model and whether Djinn jinxes apply once both roles are in play.

 ---

 ## What It Does

-Grimoire Architect is a 3-step wizard that guides you from script selection through game setup to a dashboard with everything needed to run the game.
+Grimoire Architect is a 3-step flow: **script** → **setup (roster)** → **dashboard**.

 ### Step 1 — Choose Your Script